eNMS-automation/eNMS/docs/automation/scripts.rst

    :alt: NAPALM getters script
    :align: center

-.. note:: just like with the ``NAPALM configuration`` scripts, the NAPALM driver used by eNMS is the one configured in the "Operating System" property of a node.
+.. note:: just like with the ``NAPALM configuration`` scripts, the NAPALM driver used by eNMS is the one configured in the "Operating System" property of a device.
 The NAPALM drivers name must be respected: ``ios, iosxr, nxos, junos, eos``.

 Ansible playbook script
 -----------------------